Evidence.com Privacy Level Statement

 Support may be provided through phone, email, or online chat.
 With Customer’s permission, CSP may use Guest Access (“GA") to temporarily navigate Customer’s Evidence.com account to view diagnostic data in order to resolve a support incident.
 Phone conversations, online chat sessions, or GA sessions with support professionals may be recorded and/or monitored.

 Customer access to the Evidence.com Service is through a web interface accessed via standard web browsers.
 CSP offers local software for desktop and mobile devices to interface with the Evidence.com Service, including the EVIDENCE Sync software, EVIDENCE Mobile App, Axon® Mobile App.
 These systems are used to capture and transfer data from devices into Evidence.com or may be used to enhance the Evidence.com Services.
-At Customer’s direction, the local software may transmit (i) data, which may include Customer Content, from a device or appliance to or from the online services; or (ii) logs or errors reports to CSP for troubleshooting purposes.
-The local software may also collect Support Data including information about the use and performance of the local software or the Evidence.com Service that may be transmitted to CSP and analyzed to improve the quality, security, and integrity of the Products and Services offered.
+At Customer’s discretion, the Evidence.com Service and the local software may transmit (i) data, which may include Customer Content, from a device or appliance to or from the online services; or (ii) logs or errors reports to CSP or Sub-processors for troubleshooting purposes.
+The Evidence.com Service and the local software may also collect Support Data including information about the use and performance of the local software or the Evidence.com Service that may be transmitted to CSP and analyzed to improve the quality, security, and integrity of the Products and Services offered.
+Customers can opt-out of tracking on Evidence.com by disabling cookies or preventing your browser from accepting new cookies.

 SERVER & DATA LOCATION